| Contents | Prev | Next | JDBCTM Guide: Getting Started |

 The updates that an application makes must be discarded by a JDBC driver if the application

-moves the cursor from the current row before calling updateRow()
+moves the cursor from the current row before calling updateRow().
+In addition,

 it has no effect.